 Hepatitis A (HepA) vaccines are prepared from formalin-inactivated, cell culture–derived hepatitis A virus.
-There are 2 hepatitis A vaccines (Havrix® and Vaqta®); both are available in pediatric and adult formulations.
+Both vaccines are available in pediatric and adult formulations.

-A vaccine that combines hepatitis A and hepatitis B vaccine (Twinrix®) is also available.
+A combined vaccine hepatitis A vaccine/hepatitis B vaccine is also available.

-HepA vaccine also is indicated when any of the following is present:
+HepA vaccine also is indicated when any of the following is present (see CDC: Adult Immunization Schedule by Age):

 A desire for protection from hepatitis A in people not previously vaccinated